semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 The ``--datasets_base_dir`` parameter points to a directory that contains BIO datasets.
 The script will automatically generate the configuration files at the ``--output_dir`` location.
-Many of configuration files have been generated and grouped in the [config directory](configs).
+Many of the configuration files have been generated and grouped by the author in the [config directory](configs).
-These configuration files can be used.

-An example configuration file looks like this:
+Some of the files are repeated across the different config directories.
+This is done for convenience purposes, since the MaChAmp finetuning script requires a whole config directory, which can be chosen by a parameter.

+The file contains a dataset name and the paths to the dataset files.
+Furthermore, it describes how MaChAmp should treat each column.
+The following example tells MaChAmp that the second column of data (which contains the BIO tags) should be treated as a BIO task:

 ```
 {